-The purpose of this report is to request that Cabinet Members consider the Local Discretionary Business Rate Relief Policy (LDBRR) and if they agree, Cabinet is requested to recommend adoption of the Policy to Full Council.
+The purpose of this report is to request that Members consider and agree to adopt a Local Discretionary Business Rate Relief Policy (LDBRR).
 The policy, application guidance and application form are provided within Appendix 1 of the report.

 2 Key issues